jacfr17/mycode/README.md

 # mycode (Learning Python)

-As a beginner, my goal is to learn Python with the hope of implementing Python with my work.
+As a beginner, my goal is to learn Python with the hope of implementing Python with my work tasks.

 ## Getting Started